 Japanese Anti-Aircraft Cannon on Rota of the Northern Marianas Islands.
 The house that time forgot: Mansion where little has changed in 100 years.
 Auctioneers discovered a treasure trove of antiques inside The HermitageThey discovered wine from 1914 and Champagne from 1919Also discovered family photographs spanning almost 100 yearsContents of the house will be auctioned in 1,500 lots By Anthony Bond Published: 16:00 GMT, 5 June 2013 | Updated: 21:41 GMT, 5 June 2013 Thousands of people have driven past this mansion over the years and looked at its impressive exterior.

+But few could have imagined the secrets which the 18th Century building holds inside.
 Abandoned Places: 10 Creepy, Beautiful Modern Ruins.
 Abandoned Places: 10 Creepy, Beautiful Modern Ruins Abandoned Places | We humans are explorers by nature.

 Wilderstein carriage and stable barn in Rhinbeck, NY.
 Abandoned Monuments from the Former Yugoslavia.
 11 Abandoned American Hospitals and Asylums.
 With some of the most disturbing and tragic histories of any buildings in the US, asylums and hospitals are way beyond creepy .
 Many of them were built in the late 1800s, when “mental illnesses” (such as masturbation, menopause, and teenage rebellion) were considered dangerous enough to lock someone in an asylum.
 A pain-inflicting misunderstanding of mental illness combined with a chronic mistreatment of its sufferers meant that many people were never released and spent the remainder of their lives in these horrible institutions.

 In addition to asylums, many sanatoriums were constructed around this time to care for the poor and very sick.
 Utilizing radical treatments that were incredibly painful yet ineffective, early hospitals often created more suffering than good for the inflicted.
 To make matters worse, infectious outbreaks forced patients to be quarantined from the rest of society, further isolating them.
+If you decide the risk is worth the reward, we didn’t send ya.
+1. 2.
+3. 4.
 Cut the rope and let me sink to my watery grave.

 Although the subjects are quite different from those in my earlier Intolerable Beauty series, this project is motivated by the same concerns about our runaway consumerism.
 There is evidence to suggest that Katrina was not an entirely natural event like an earthquake or tsunami.
 The 2005 hurricane season's extraordinary severity can be linked to global warming, which America contributes to in disproportionate measure through our extravagant consumer and industrial practices.
 Never before have the cumulative effects of our consumerism become so powerfully focused into a visible form, like the sun's rays narrowed through a magnifying glass.
 Almost 300,000 Americans lost everything they owned in the Katrina disaster.

 Decaying Staircase.
 The world without us: Chernobyl.
 Nature has made a determined comeback In the 20 years since Chernobyl's reactor No. 4 turned a bustling Soviet city into a ghost town.